 Parasites are taking a heavy toll on the chicks of Tasmania’s endangered forty-spotted pardalote, but with a helping hand from science these tiny birds can ‘fumigate’ their own nests.

 Some cat-dependent diseases can infect humans, with sometimes severe and tragic health consequences.
-A new study, published in Wildlife Research, has quantified the human health impacts and costs of cat-dependent diseases in Australia for the first time.
+A new study has quantified the human health impacts and costs of cat-dependent diseases in Australia for the first time.

 Twenty-two native freshwater fish have been identified as likely to become extinct within the next twenty years, unless there is new conservation action, according to new research.

-Australia has more reptile species than any other country; we are home to about 10% of the world’s species.
+Australia is home to about 10% of the world’s reptile species.
 Research published today in Pacific Conservation Biology has highlighted that many of these uniquely Australian species are under threat.

 New research has quantified the impact of Australia’s pet cat population on wildlife at a national scale for the first time.
 The study found that collectively pet cats kill 390 million animals per year across Australia.